How to Pick A Haircut for Your Lifestyle

 2. Business Professionals

 Professionals can be divided into two categories in general: corporate or creative.
 Corporate professionals are required to dress and appear formally.
 Unlike business travellers, you have the luxury of a little more time.
-If your schedule allows for frequent visits to the salon, for short looks, feel free to consider a pixie cut or a classic bob, but you will need to go in for trims often.
+If you are considering short looks, feel free to consider a pixie cut or a classic bob.
 If not, you can opt for a longer hairdo like a mid-length bob or long tresses with soft layers.
 The latter two require simple styling with a blow dryer or flat iron.

 3. Creative Professionals

 On the opposite end of the spectrum, creatives most likely have the liberty of choosing from a wide variety of looks!
 As your job suggests, get creative!
 From bangs, to asymmetrical cuts, to retro-chic looks, you’re free to pick something or that suits your fancy (and your face shape).
 However, ensure that you have the ability to upkeep the hairstyle.
 An added bonus to being a creative?
 Depending on your company rules, you could even have coloured locks.
 Check out this article on the various creative colour treatments you could try out.